 Even though the operating income of 2019 is impressive, it suffered a significant decrease in just one year — it was 1,237 million dollars.
 2019 is the lowest the operating costs have been in the last decade.
 The climax was in 2015 with 2,192 million dollars.

-Branding stats say the net earnings of this beloved was 3.28 billion dollars.
+Net earnings of this beloved brand were 3.28 billion dollars.
 As well as that, Target counted 1,868 stores across North America in 2019.

 15. Macy’s worldwide net sales equaled 24.6 billion dollars in 2019.